 Research shows that spending time outdoors can reduce worry and promote a happier mood in children.
 In turn, the mental health benefits of exercise can have positive physical outcomes, such as improved sleep and fewer anxiety-related stomachaches or headaches.
 As a result, kids feel more energized and inspired to get outside and stay active.

 Getting kids active outdoors doesn’t have to be a huge excursion, either.
-Our team recommends exploring the options in your neighborhood, such as walking and biking trails.
+Our team recommends exploring the options in your neighborhood, such as walking, biking and hiking trails.
 To make these outings even more fun, parents can add little games or challenges, such as spotting a certain animal or gathering leaves for a craft activity.
 If your family doesn’t have access to a safe outdoor environment, try visiting school playgrounds and facilities after-hours or finding another space nearby to play or exercise.

 Make a list of exercise ideas